SaMajerus/SillyStringz.Soln/README.md

   }
 }
 ```
-Replace 'YOUR-SQL-USERNAME' and 'YOUR-SQL-PASSWORD' with your username and password for MySQL, respectively, and then save the file.
+Replace 'YOUR-SQL-USERNAME' and 'YOUR-SQL-PASSWORD' with your MySQL username and password, respectively, and then save the file (Ctrl-S).
 <br>